sbibek086/Git-and-Github-Guides/README.md

 https://www.youtube.com/watch?v=_C5AHaS1mOA

-# Chapter 0 - Template for README.md, you can use in your repo.
+# Bootcamp Day 1 - Template for README.md, you can use in your repo.
 ``Originally, README.md was just for letting know, what's in your project.
 Now, people have found its new use case just for chapter compilation, like what we are doing in Chapter 1 and ahead ``

 <img src="project-logo.png" align="left" width="192px" height="192px"/>